Ethnic Identity and the State in Iran: Reception

-The book has been reviewed in the Middle East Journal by Nader Entessar, in the Review of Middle East Studies by Dale Hiles, in the British Journal of Middle Eastern Studies by Simon Mabon, and in Nations and Nationalism by Farzin Farzad.
+The book has been reviewed in the Middle East Journal by Nader Entessar, in the Review of Middle East Studies by Dale Hiles, in the British Journal of Middle Eastern Studies by Simon Mabon, in Iranian Studies by Rasmus Christian Elling, and in Nations and Nationalism by Farzin Farzad.

 Entessar calls the book "a welcome addition" to the works about the developing problems of ethnicity in the Middle East.
 Hiles, a professor at Virginia Tech, believes that Saleh calls for an alternative de-securitized approach to the relationship between nationality and ethnicity, one which accepts ethnic identities while improving policies for cohesion and solidarity, not exclusion, for the sake of Iran's national security.
 Mabon, of Lancaster University, criticizes the book for dealing briefly with the discussion of narratives of Persian nationalism (chapter 3).
 He nevertheless calls the book "a commanding work" and "a must read", however, for the scholars interested in the geopolitical elements of the Middle East and Iranian government's role in the region.

+Elling posed some questions to Saleh after providing a short review of the book and in turn answered some questions by Saleh about his own book Minorities in Iran: Nationalism and Ethnicity after Khomeini.

 Farzad, affiliated with ADA University, argues that the book is an appropriate introductory text for the scholars interested in studying the security threats shaped by ethnicities and the homogenization policies in culture and language in Iran, being the "first of its kind" to use western theoretical perspectives of identity formation and nationalism to the identity issues in Iran and their relation to security.
 Nevertheless, Farzad argues that there are some other key aspects lacking in the book which can be conducive to understanding the roots of ethnic challenges within the state.

 The main weakness of the book, Farzad states, is that Saleh does not survey history to the extent that one of the essential roots of ethnic tension, i.e. the very concept of Iran as nation-state, is discovered and thought upon.
 Farzad contends that the idea of nation-state was a totally external concept, inappropriate for organizing and uniting the country and causing numerous coercive efforts and revisionist education in a multiethnic country.
 Then Saleh, as Farzad assumes, could not properly assess the concept of Iran "as an imagined community" before and during foundation in the 1920s.
 Saleh's narrative, therefore, nurtures a "singular Persian ethnic identity" and fails to consider its "multi-ethnic historical narrative.", in Farzad's opinion.